Give me a sample of a 4As Lesson Plan?

 Explanation:

-A lesson plan is a teacher's daily guide for what students need to learn, how it will be taught, and how learning will be measured.
+What is lesson plan?
+A lesson plan is a teacher's detailed description of the course of instruction or "learning trajectory" for a lesson.
+What is the help of those lessons plan?
+A lesson plan is a teacher's daily guide for what students need to learn, how it will be taught, and how learning will be measured.5.
+What is lesson objectives in a lesson plan?

 learning objectives or lesson objectives are brief statements that describe what students will be expected to learn by the end of school year, course or unit. in other words, it is your goal as the teacher. it is what you want your students to learn and demonstrate.